Capital investment for regeneration

-- Society of Local Authority Chief Executives (Richard Cairns, Strategic Director Regeneration, Environment & Growth West Dunbartonshire Council)
+- Richard Cairns, Society of Local Authority Chief Executives (Strategic Director Regeneration, Environment and Growth, West Dunbartonshire Council)

-- Scottish Local Authorities Economic Development group (Bryan McGrath, Head of Economic Development & Environment - Scottish Borders Council)
+- Bryan McGrath, Scottish Local Authorities Economic Development group (Head of Economic Development and Environment, Scottish Borders Council)

 - Heads of Planning Scotland (Steve Rogers, Dumfries and Galloway Council)

 - Scottish Futures Trust (Lynne Ward, Associate Director)

 - Highlands and Island Enterprise (Douglas Cowan, Director, Strengthening Communities)

 - Scottish Enterprise (Alan McQuade, Director of Business Infrastructure)